Avoiding Job Scams

 Employment agencies charge the job hunter.

 Most reputable employment agencies will not charge you unless they successfully find you a job.
 You should thoroughly investigate the agency if you are thinking about paying them in advance for their services.
-If people have complaints about the agency, you won't find them in the testimonials.
-Use a search engine to find reviews of their service by independent websites.
+If people have complaints about the agency, you won't find them in the testimonials on their website.
+Use Google to find reviews of their service by independent websites.
 You should also read and understand their guarantee, the service that you're buying, and their terms of service.
 You likely have very little recourse if you don't get a job.

-Nobody can guarantee that they'll find you a job.
+Nobody can guarantee that they'll find jobs for everyone.

 There are no entry level overseas jobs.

-As a general rule, countries protect their jobs and their workforce by requiring that oil companies employ local workers for unskilled labor, and often for much of the skilled labor.
+As a general rule, countries protect their jobs and their workforce by requiring that oil companies employ local workers for all unskilled labor and much of the skilled labor.
 Even if they could, why would a company fly an inexperienced worker half way around the world when a local worker could do the same entry level job for half the pay?